DSEapps/draw-sound-live/README.md

 ## Design

 Behind the scenes there are many moving parts.
-The venue contains various components that interact with eachother.
+The venue contains various components that interact with each other.
 The primary composition element is the canvas.
 It renders the performer's mouse movements into a drawing that manipulates settings of the sound effects.
 The result is a continously evolving visual-musical performance art experience, where the performer is invited to explore the possibilities of the canvas and the "instruments" that are hidden within.

 ![Venue Structure](./images/venue-structure.jpeg)